Dixie Valley toad: Taxonomy

 It was formerly considered an isolated population of the common western toad (A. boreas) until physical and genetic analyses found it to be a separate species, and described it as such in 2017.
 It is descended from an ancestor that inhabited the large lakes and wetlands that covered the Great Basin in the Pleistocene until the receding water isolated the different populations, leading to speciation.

 Distribution and habitat

-The Dixie Valley toad is only found in a small complex of vegetated spring-fed marshlands in Dixie Valley, one of the hottest and most geothermally active systems in the region.
+The Dixie Valley toad is found only in a small complex of vegetated spring-fed marshlands in Dixie Valley, one of the hottest and most geothermally active systems in the region.
 The surrounding areas are largely arid land with few aquatic resources, isolating A. williamsi from the rest of the world.

 Description

 It can be physically distinguished from the western toad by the scattered gold-colored flecks that cover its olive body, and is also the smallest member of the A. boreas species complex in the region.